qri-io/website/content/docs/tutorials/advanced_skylark_transformations.md

 We're excited about skylark for a few reasons:
 * **python syntax** - _many_ people working in data science these days write python, we like that, skylark likes that. dope.
-* **deterministic subset of python** - unlike python, skylark removes properties that reduce introspection into code behaviour. things like `while` loops and recursive functions are ommitted, making it possible for qri to infer how a given transformation will behave.
+* **deterministic subset of python** - unlike python, skylark removes properties that reduce introspection into code behaviour. things like `while` loops and recursive functions are omitted, making it possible for qri to infer how a given transformation will behave.
 * **parallel execution** - thanks to this deterministic requirement (and lack of global interpreter lock) skylark functions can be executed in parallel.
 Combined with peer-2-peer networking, we're hoping to advance tranformations toward peer-driven distribed computing.
 More on that in the coming months.

 ## 1.0: Writing Skylark Transformations